aruba vacation

 “Most of my clients who stop in Aruba on a cruise end up going back there on vacation,” said MacPherson.
 “Once you go to Aruba, everywhere else pales in comparison.”

 Plan your Aruba vacation with the help of a trusted AAA travel advisor.
-Call 866-423-5585 to speak to an advisor today!
+Call 866-423-5585 to speak with an advisor today!

 Have you been to Aruba?
 Tell us what you love about it in the comments below.